ronbarrantes/personal-site/src/content/posts/second-post.md

 ## Hello world

-This is my **initial post**, as a first post I just want to test that the markdown is working as expected.
+This is my **initial post**, as a second post I just want to test that the markdown is working as expected.

 Therefore I will try to add some markup that I might use